kamilfranek/kamilfranek.github.io/Company Analysis/_posts/2021-04-04-how-facebook-makes-money-business-model-explained.md

 <iframe width="560" height="315" src="https://www.youtube.com/embed/kR8OwJhOKR4" loading="lazy" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 &nbsp;

 Another already launched activity comes from **Facebook Pay services** across its apps.
-In this area Facebook hit some regulatory roadblocks in Brazil and India recently, but it seems that it was just temporary.
+In this area, Facebook hit some regulatory roadblocks in Brazil and India recently, but it seems that it was just temporary.
 Facebook Pay won't be a revenue maker by itself, but it will help make payment transactions more seamless within Facebook apps, which is crucial for the push into e-commerce.

 Separate from standard Facebook Pay is **Facebook's Diem digital currency** and payment system (formerly called Libra).
 Facebook messed up its introduction by constructing it in a way that looked totally unacceptable to regulators, and many original backers deserted the project as quickly as they joined it.
-Now it seems company is pushing through with it anyway after some changes.
+Now it seems the company is pushing through with it anyway after some changes.

 Facebook has a well-defined long-term **vision of connecting people together**, with concrete initiatives expected to give them the edge in the future.

 Facebook's business is currently defined around Facebook's "blue" app and Instagram as a core revenue driver.
 Looking several years ahead, this might change.

-One such change might be bigger focus on **private social platforms and more intimate communities.** Facebook said this is the area where they see the most significant growth, and they plan to build Messenger and WhatsApp into private social platforms where you can communicate with your family and friends without sharing it with the whole world.
+One such change might be a bigger focus on **private social platforms and more intimate communities.** Facebook said this is the area where they see the most significant growth, and they plan to build Messenger and WhatsApp into private social platforms where you can communicate with your family and friends without sharing it with the whole world.

 Facebook is also heavily investing in several other opportunities, like **augmented reality and virtual reality.** Facebook is a leading company in these areas with its Oculus hardware and its development tools.
-Facebook even announced that it plans to introduce **AR glasses with cooperation with Ray-Ban.**
+Facebook even announced that it plans to introduce **AR glasses in cooperation with Ray-Ban.**

 <iframe width="560" height="315" src="https://www.youtube.com/embed/o67td5HFghI" loading="lazy" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
 &nbsp;

 It looks that **Oculus** is starting to see the first wins and is gaining market share.
-Its revenues is still relatively small compared to Facebook's advertising revenue, but it can become a viable platform with an ecosystem around it.
+Its revenue is still relatively small compared to Facebook's advertising revenue, but it can become a viable platform with an ecosystem around it.

 This is a risky long-term bet, but AR/VR fits nicely into the company's focus on connecting people and helping them communicate with each other.
 It might also mean an even **bigger role for Facebook in gaming.**

-In the end, I have also to mention the general trend of advertising spending moving online, which benefits the whole sector, including Facebook.
+In the end, I also have to mention the general trend of advertising spending moving online, which benefits the whole sector, including Facebook.

 ## 📚 **Resources & Links**